irenekb/RRI-3D/README.md

   Parse over all SSalignment files (individual runs and the overview).
   Looking for the most common secondary  structure in the overview file.
   Look for this secondary structure in all individual runs and seperate them (max_file).
-  The structure with the best energy (3D) is the one for the next constrained run.
+  The structure with the best energy (3D) is the one for the next constrained SimRNA run in the pipeline

-  --force: instead of the most common secondary structure, the structure that fits
-           the given constrain best

-  python3 continoussearch.py -p 00/surface/analyse/ --print --first 'CopStems_00.ss' --second 'CopStems_00_00_000000.ss' -f

-  To get the pdb for the next run:
-  SimRNA_trafl2pdbsstructure.pdb trajectory.trafl {list} AA
-  AA ... all atom reconstruction list ... frame in the list
   </div>

   <table>